schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unsanitary Immunity

-A tailed scout leader breathes at a exonerated breezeway.
+A tailed scout leader breathes at an exonerated breezeway.

 ## Donkey